AodhAnd/p6-cubli-main/README.md

 ## Repository hierarchy
 Disclaimer: this hierarchy is subject to small changes throughout the semester you should read it again from times to times.
 ### In this repository stands:
+* A LaTeX template for report writing (under `LaTeX Template/`)
-* A LaTeX template for supervisor meetings summaries and the corresponding PDFs (under meetings/)
+* A LaTeX template for supervisor meetings summaries and the corresponding PDFs (under `meetings/`)
-* Tests : plotting and testing code and pictures (under tests/)
-* Third party code used in our project (under rdparty/)
+* Third party code used in our project (including the original given code) (under `rdparty/`)
-* The global project code itself (to be added under global/)
+* Our version of the global project code itself (to be added under `global/`)
-* Simulations and system's values' cheatsheet (under simulation/)  i.n.
+* Simulations code and simulink files and system's values' cheatsheet (under `simulation/`)
-* Circuits schematics (under schematics/) i.n.

-## Rules when running a test
+## Rules when running a simulation test
-1. Create a folder under test/ with an explicit name.
+1. Create a folder under `simulation/` with an explicit name.
 2. The latter should use camel case with first letter being small: awesomeTestWithCrazyController
 3. Organize this folder as follows:
-    * implem/  -> all the C code necessary to run this test as is at the moment the test is performed
+    * `implem/`  -> all the C code necessary to run this test as is at the moment the test is performed
-    * matlab/   -> all Matlab scripts and extracted data from the test (under matlab/).
+    * `matlab/`   -> all Matlab scripts and extracted data from the test (under `matlab/`).
 If multiple scripts are needed in relation to this test assemble them in one file with section separators and section description: %% DESCRIPTION %%
-    * pictures/ -> photos, graphs and drawings related to that test
+    * `pictures/` -> photos, graphs and drawings related to that test

 ## Git workflow